GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

        * [Sample Implementation](https://medium.com/mindorks/a-journey-to-the-world-of-mvp-and-loaders-part-2-e176200e5866) </br>

 * **What the difference between `Dialog` and `Dialog Fragment`?**
-- A fragment that displays a dialog window, floating on top of its activity's window.
-This fragment contains a Dialog object, which it displays as appropriate based on the fragment's state.
-Dialogs are entirely dependent on Activities.
+    - The `Dialog` class is the base class for dialogs, but you should avoid instantiating `Dialog` directly.
+Instead, use one of it's subclasses. `Dialogs` are entirely dependent on Activities.
 If the screen is rotated, the dialog is dismissed.

-Dialog fragments take care of orientation, configuration changes as well.
+    - A `DialogFragment` is a fragment that displays a dialog window, floating on top of its activity's window.
+This fragment contains a `Dialog` object, which it displays as appropriate based on the fragment's state.
+Using `DialogFragment` to manage the dialog ensures that it correctly handles lifecycle events such as when the user presses the Back button or rotates the screen.
 [Learn more here](https://stackoverflow.com/questions/7977392/android-dialogfragment-vs-dialog)

 #### Intents and Broadcasting